lixun910/time-series/README.md

 time-series
 ===========

-DBA: DynamicTimeWrapping Barycenter Averaging (DBA).
+DBA: Dynamic Time Wrapping Barycenter Averaging (DBA).

+Dynamic Time Wrapper in Python

 This is an implementation of the algorithm presented in:
 A global averaging method for dynamic time warping, with applications to clustering, Petitjean et. al.